-What is a business valuation?
-It sounds like a straight-forward question, right?
-But underneath the surface of a not so clever name, a business valuation is made up of several different – and critical – pieces that come together to determine an assessment of the total value of a business.
-Business valuations are crucial when planning to sell a business.
+It sounds like a straightforward question, right?
+A business valuation comprises several different – and critical – pieces that come together to assess a business’s total value and are especially crucial when you are planning to sell a business.

-A proper business valuation is made up of three different possible calculations, known as approaches.
-These three different approaches, and the results of each, are analyzed independently and constructively when determining a final value for a business.
+A proper business valuation is made up of three different calculations, known as approaches.
+The results of each approach are analyzed independently and constructively when determining a final value for a business.

-Another common variation of this approach is to locate entire companies that have been bought and sold in the marketplace, publicly traded or closely-held, that allow the appraiser to determine the multiples that resulted from the transactions.
+Another common variation of this approach is to locate entire companies that have been bought and sold in the marketplace, publicly traded, or closely held, that allow the appraiser to determine the multiples that resulted from the transactions.
 These multiples can then be applied, with or without adjustment to the appraisal subject.